The Great Debate

 One of my favorite things about real estate is that it changes with every market, both over time and geographically.
 Every area is different.

-I am an expert in Northern VA real estate.
+We are a team of experts in Northern VA real estate.
 And this is written for our market here.

 If you are in, say, New York City, much of this may not apply.
 So find a real estate expert where you live to help with your decision.